bprinty/Flask-Occam/docs/usage.rst

 URL Processors
 --------------

 Above, we alluded to a custom url processor that automatically queries for objects of class ``Item``.
-This section will cover that functionality with additional context.

 Without this URL processor, querying for the item and checking if it exists creates boilerplate that permeates the entire codebase:

 .. code-block:: python